The-Nazara-Project/Nazara/README.md

 >
 > Furthermore, **Nazara currently does not support custom fields for any NetBox object**.
 Though, this is the next item on our agenda.

+> [!Warning]
+> The master build of Nazara is currently **only compatible with NetBox version v3.6.9** as this is the version we currently use.
+> We acknowledge this version of NetBox is outdated and will be rewriting the API connection logic to fit NetBox's new API once we are in the MVP stage.

 - [Installation](#installation)
   - [Building from source](#building-from-source)
     - [Installation via `crates.io`](#installation-via-cratesio)